Legend373/Group-24-collaboration-repo/README.md

 System Overview: AgriLink

-   A digital platform that connects Farmers, Buyers, and Admins for trading agricultural products.
+   A digital platform that connects Farmers and  Buyers for trading agricultural products.